ElpadoCan/SpotMAX/spotmax/docs/source/how_it_works/ref_ch_segm.rst

     `Cell-ACDC`_.
 This is because spotMAX will consider the mother-object as a single object while the bud is still attached to the mother (i.e., before division is annotated).
-Make sure that you provide the annotations to spotMAX with the parameter :confval:`Table with lineage info end name or path`.
+Make sure that you provide the annotations to spotMAX with the parameter :confval:`Table with lineage info end name`.